 1. To disable Windows 10 forced updates, go to Control Panel and select System and Security.

 2. Here, click on Windows Update and select Change settings.
-Here, you can see the option that Check for updates but let me choose whether to download and install them.
+Here, you can see the option that Check for updates but let me choose whether to download and install updates.
 Select this option and now your Windows 10 PC will check for updates, but download and install them only after your permission.

 Method 5: Disable specific Windows 10 updates

 After facing much Microsoft flak over the forced updates, Redmond has also released a tool that allows the users to disable or hide a specific Windows 10 update.
 You just need to download this tool from Microsoft’s website and install the tool.
-Follow the instructions and disable the problematic updates as a part of the disable Windows 10 forced updates.
+Follow the instructions and disable the problematic updates as a part of the disable Windows 10 updates.

 Did you find this tutorial helpful?
 Tell us in the comments below.